afcaviglia/afcaviglia/README.md

 ## Last Years Experience

 * 🧬 Protein and Molecular Systems Modeling
-* 🫕 Molecular Dynamics and Monte Carlo Simulation
+* 💻 Molecular Dynamics and Monte Carlo Simulation
 * 📏 Molecular Trajectory Analysis using TCL and Python (Prody, MDAnalysis, BioPython)
-* 📚 Database Generation and Maintenance in Python/Pandas
+* 💽 Database Generation and Maintenance in Python/Pandas
 * 🔭 Data Analysis of Databases with Python
 * 🔬 Statistical Analysis of Results with R
-* ✍🏿 Scientific writing
+* ✍🏿 Scientific writing and effective communication

 ## Skills